JOB TITLES AND JOB SERIES

 Court Analysts may be assigned to work with special project teams or initiatives and perform confidential analysis, research, planning, assemble comprehensive reports and other related duties in one or more of the following areas: budget development and court finance; personnel and human resources administration; resource allocation; and court system management and administration.

-Technology staff perform a wide variety of tasks including applications programming, systems analysis, user training, and computer maintenance.
+Technology staff perform a wide variety of tasks including applications programming, network and systems analysis, user training, and computer maintenance.

 It is the policy of the UCS to ensure equal employment opportunity for all employees and applicants for employment, without regard to race, color, national origin, religion, creed, sex (including freedom from sexual harassment), sexual orientation, age, marital status, disability, or, in certain circumstances, prior criminal record.